2020 Ford Transit

 Get in and out of your Ford with power-assisted convenience.

-- Manual Ramps: A manual ramp can be located either on the side or rear of the vehicle, depending on the conversion, and is operated by the wheelchair user's companion.
+- Manual Ramps: A manual ramp is operated by the wheelchair user's companion.

 - Power Ramps: An automated ramp entry system allows the wheelchair user to deploy this type of ramp with the click of a key fob.